OWASP/www-project-developer-guide/draft/11-operations/00-toc.md

 * [Environment Management][sammoem] such as configuration hardening, patching and updating
 * [Operational Management][sammoom] which includes data protection and system / legacy management

-OWASP projects provide the Core Rule Set that is used for both Coraza and ModSecurity web application firewalls, which are widely used for data and system management.
+OWASP projects provide the CRS that is used for both Coraza and ModSecurity web application firewalls, which are widely used for data and system management.

 Sections: